When buying gifts for someone that lives out of a backpack, the usual Christmas and holiday gifts just don’t quite cut it.

 Not only is this an eco-friendly and cost-effective way to drink water abroad, but it’s also safe too with a BPA-free construction, ensuring there’s nothing but the best tasting water coming through the cap.
 It’s nice and small at 600ml, making it easy to carry and with over 60 litres of fresh water on a single filter, it lasts a long time too!

-There you have it, our top 10 Christmas gift ideas for backpackers this year.
+There you have it, our top 11 Christmas gift ideas for backpackers in 2021 as travel resumes.

 Do let us know in the comments below if there’s anything that you think we’ve missed and we’ll be sure to add it to our extensive gift list!